wandb/docs/docs/guides/model_registry/walkthrough.md

 from sklearn.model_selection import train_test_split
 ```

-To complete this walkthrough as it is written, provide your W&B entity to the `entity` variable:
+Provide your W&B entity to the `entity` variable:

 ```python
 entity = "<entity>"